Beyond Barren Plateaus: Quantum Variational Algorithms Are Swamped With Traps: Statistical Query Framework: Background and Additional Details

 \subsection{Limitations of Hardness Results in the SQ Framework}

 Though the SQ framework is a useful tool for analyzing the hardness of learning a class of functions in noisy settings, there are a few caveats and limitations of any hardness results proven in the SQ setting: \begin{itemize} \item The statistical query model inherently requires noise in the form of the tolerance $\tau$.
 Furthermore, the guarantees of learning must handle worst case noise scenarios where the noise acts adversarially on the statistical query.
 Though quantum variational algorithms are inherently noisy, this noise typically does not arise in an adversarial nature. \item The statistical query model places bounds on learning classes of functions using optimizers that query this SQ model and is not directly related to issues of loss landscapes since there is no loss landscape to actually optimize.
 Nevertheless, since (noisy) calculations of gradients and loss function values are themselves examples of statistical queries, any issues with optimizing over a loss landscape will also arise in performing the optimizer through a series of statistical queries. \item Learning every function in a class $\mathcal{C}$ can be restrictive, and in practice, one may only really want to learn a given function or a small set of functions.
-In fact, it can be shown that even the class of functions generated by shallow neural networks is hard to learn in the SQ setting \cite{diakonikolas2020algorithms,goel2020superpolynomial}; nevertheless, neural networks are very successful at learning specific functions such as the classification of real-world images \cite{lecun2015deep}. \end{itemize}
+In fact, it can be shown that even the class of functions generated by shallow neural networks is hard to learn in the SQ setting \cite{diakonikolas2020algorithms,goel2020superpolynomial,goel2020statistical,chen2022hardness,diakonikolas2020near}; nevertheless, neural networks are very successful at learning specific functions such as the classification of real-world images \cite{lecun2015deep}. \item Specific to the settings considered here, our hardness results were obtained in the correlational SQ setting by constructing a family of orthogonal functions drawn from a given function class.
+We chose this setting for its close relation to the algorithms used in practice for performing optimization over variational parameters.
+However, as mentioned in the main text, the correlational SQ setting is strictly weaker than the more general SQ setting, and separations between SQ and correlational SQ results have been made in prior work~\cite{chen2022learning,andoni2014learning}. \end{itemize}